dhammacakka/americanmonk/content/posts/how-to-invite-and-support-a-monk-vinaya-rules.md

 > “Sandals and shade for the road I tread.”
 > The king rejoiced — compassion spread.

+You may distribute, translate, or create a booklet if you wish, provided you include a proper link to the original.

 [^1]: This article was written after someone asked, “What does this mean?” in reference to the word invitation.
 It was composed as a general teaching for the benefit of all laypeople who wish to understand.